 113. The entire infrastructure, including the garage and all utilities, was done to all applicable building codes, environmental health department regulations, fire department requirements, and road encumbrance conditions, with permits applied for, obtained, and signed off by the building department, environmental health department, fire protection services department, and county road encumbrance department.
 All records are maintained by the property owner; except that environmental health has the sign off records for the well and septic system.

 114. The subject property maintains excellent "curb appeal," even though the rear of the house faces the county road.

-116. Infrastructure costs have doubled in the past five years, including rock base, asphalt blacktop, septic system costs, and heavy equipment rentals.
+116. Infrastructure costs have doubled in the past ten years, including rock base, asphalt blacktop, septic system costs, and heavy equipment rentals.
 Besides the actual very expensive labor input by the property owner, the actual costs, evidenced by all receipts, being would be substantially higher today, and, also even more so if the labor was completed by third persons; versus the property owner having completed most of the work.
 Seller has itemized the replacement costs of the land, infrastructure, and garage.

 118. Septic tanks pumped/emptied by Laytonville Disposal Company, Mendocino County Health Permit number 109, in June, 2015.